Free Business Review

 If, for any reason, we do not believe that your construction company will be appealing to the right set of buyers, your insolvency practitioner will be able to explore other options for saving the business if liquidation is not something you wish to consider.

 If you would like to look at ways to save your construction company, a licensed insolvency practitioner will be able to talk you through your options.
-Just because your business may be experiencing a number of financial and operational challenges as the coronavirus crisis continues, this does not automatically mean that it cannot be turned around.
+Just because your business may be experiencing a number of financial and operational challenges, this does not automatically mean that it cannot be turned around.

 An insolvency practitioner will first have to understand whether your construction company is viable, and if so, they will take the time to appreciate the challenges which have led up to your current position and look at ways of mitigating this.
 If your problems stem from irregular and unpredictable cash flow making it difficult for you to keep up with your payments to staff, creditors, and HMRC, plans can be put in place to ease this burden.